MissaouiChedy/MissaouiChedy.github.io/_posts/2017-06-15-elixir-phoenix-so-far-channels.md

 ### channel client

-Channel clients are usually external processes that uses a channel's client library in order to *join* a specific a *topic* in order to send and receive messages to/from the server.
+*Channel clients* are usually external processes that uses a channel's client library in order to *join* a specific *topic* in order to send and receive messages to/from the server.

-They typically establish a web-socket connection to the server identified by a url similar to `ws://localhost:4000/socket` and then join a specific *topic*.
+They typically establish a web-socket connection to the server identified by a url similar to `ws://localhost:4000/socket` and then specify a *topic* to join.

-Channel client apis offer a way to send messages and to register callbacks that are executed when a message is received from the backend server.
+The channel client api offers a way to send messages and to register callbacks that are executed when a specific message is received from the backend server.

-The following listing shows an example usage with the C# [dn-phoenix] client:
+The following listing shows an example usage with the C# [dn-phoenix](https://github.com/jfis/dn-phoenix) client:

 <script src="https://gist.github.com/MissaouiChedy/c6b22d95b36b180bcd01513e08147416.js"></script>

-The dn-phoenix client library seems pretty solid, it can handle the previously described capabilities as well as connection reestablishing behavior.
+The dn-phoenix client library seems pretty solid, it can handle the previously described capabilities as well as connection reestablishing when a transient disconnect happens.

 The only catch is that it is implemented with the Full .NET Framework and does not seem to work on Xamarin yet.

 ### topics

-Topics in a pub/sub context represents a common interest to which individual processes can send/receive messages to/from.
+Topics in a *pub/sub* context represents a common interest to which individual processes can send/receive messages to/from.

-In a typical pub/sub scenario, we can have multiple processes subscribed to a topic.
-Each time a process sends a message to the topic, the message is forwarded to the subscribed processes.
+In a typical *pub/sub* scenario, we can have multiple processes subscribed to a topic.
+Each time a process sends a message to the topic, the message is forwarded to all the subscribed processes.

 When using Phoenix channels, clients usually subscribe to a specific topic by calling the `Join` operation.

-Topics are mapped to specific a channel module in the socket configuration.
+Topics are mapped to specific a channel module in the *socket configuration*.

 ### messages
-Messages in the channel context, are defined by a name (also called an event) which usually a string and they carry a payload which usually a
+Messages in the channel context, are defined by a name (also called an event) which is usually a string and they carry a payload which is usually a JSON object.
-JSON object.

-The payload is usually a dictionary, or list type that is serialized when sent and that de-serialzed when received.
-The channels api makes this process very seamless both on the server and client side.
+The payload is belongs most of the time to a dictionary or list type that is serialized when sent and that is de-serialized when received.
+The channels api makes this process very seamless both on the server and on the client side.

 ### channel module
-Channels are actually modules that uses the Phoenix.Channel definition, they provide three basic interface functions, as you can see in the following snippet:
+Channels are actually modules that uses the `Phoenix.Channel` definition, they provide three basic interface functions, as you can see in the following snippet:
 <script src="https://gist.github.com/MissaouiChedy/d60323de5a71537bcde537c6a188aa83.js"></script>

-- `join` allows to handle a client trying to join a topic, usually some form of authorization is performed in this function.
+- `join` allows to handle a client trying to join a *topic*, usually some form of authorization is performed in this function.
 - `handle_in` allows to specify what happens when a message arrives from the client, typically this function would broadcast the message to the other channels instances that joined the same *topic*.
 - `handle_out` used with the `intercept` macro is used to capture messages that are going to the client's direction, this function usually decides whether or not to forward the message to the external client.

-Channels are actually GenServers you can see in the components diagram that a channel instance is created for each client joining a topic, the `socket` argument is the actual `state` maintained by the GenServer and we can use it to store arbitrary data.
+Channels are actually OTP GenServers you can see in the previous diagram that a channel instance is created for each client joining a topic, the `socket` argument is the actual `state` maintained by the GenServer and we can use it to store arbitrary data.

 ### socket configuration